kyoh86/richgo/README.md

 ## Configure to resolve a conflict with "Solarized dark" theme

-The bright-black is used for background color in Solarized dark theme.
-Richgo uses that color for "startStyle" and "skipStyle", so "START" and "SKIP" lines can not be seen on the screen with Solarized dark theme.
+The bright-black is used for background color in Solarized dark theme. richgo uses that color for "startStyle" and "skipStyle", so "START" and "SKIP" lines can not be seen on the screen with Solarized dark theme.

 To resolve that conflict, you can set another color for "startStyle" and "skipStyle" in [.richstyle](#configuration-file-paths) like below.